Pathways

 Why focus on educational pathways?

-If we want to ensure greater economic mobility for these young people, we must ensure that they have the tools, resources, and services they need to not only make it to college, but to earn a valued credential and gain the social capital that will help them succeed in a career, achieve financial stability, and make meaningful contributions to their community.
+If we want to ensure greater economic mobility for all young people, we must ensure that they have the tools, resources, and services they need to not only make it to college, but to earn a valued credential and gain the social capital that will help them succeed in a career, achieve financial stability, and make meaningful contributions to their community.
 We know that relationship-based services, including mentoring and advising, can be crucial in enabling young people to get on a path to realizing their dreams.

 Strategy leadership